charliecalvert/CloudNotes/Assignments/UpstartAndSystemd.md

     git tag -l -n1

+If you have hot yet pushed your tags, you can delete them fairly easily:

+    git tag -d vX.X.X

 ## Turn it in

 Submit the **Elastic IP** or **Public DNS** address of your instance running on EC2.